 Talon and Travis are inspired by the characteristics of Permaculture to not only change agricultural landscapes; but to change the way children are taught (and learn), to empower children to better understand themselves, to build a community, to become better people, to learn, and then learn some more!
 They believe the power of a collaborative community can change the world (or the life of our children)!

-Talon and Travis are very excited to begin our 2nd session of ROOTS; to bring many more families on their journey with them.
-They see this program as becoming not only a part of a huge family, but being a part of a generational movement!
+They see this program as becoming not only a part of a huge family but being a part of a generational movement!
 They want children to learn how to live self-sufficiently!

 Their vision for this program is to be able to offer it to ALL children, including those in Foster Care/underprivileged, through scholarships.
 They have begun partnering with other youth groups, small businesses, libraries, and more to increase community outreach efforts.